sickel/qgisSpectre/README.md

 Spectra data from other systems may also be used.
 Use readdata.py as a template for writing a new import function.

+There is a testdataset available in the test subdirectory.
+It can be unzipped and imported into a postgis enabled postgres database.
+Open it in qgis, select the testdata table and the field spectra.

+To import:
+gunzip postgis.sql.gz
+psql <database> < postgis.sql

 See also: